Skin Cancer, Nonmelanoma (cont.)

 What Increases Your Risk

-Risk factors for nonmelanoma skin cancer include:
+Risk factors (things that increase your risk) for nonmelanoma skin cancer include:

 Basal cell and squamous cell carcinomas can occur in people with dark skin.
 But these cancers are much more common in people with light skin.